Authored by the expert who managed and guided the team behind the France Property Pack

 Which amenities increase rent the most in Dordogne?

-The five amenities that increase rent the most in Dordogne are good energy performance (DPE A to C), private parking, outdoor space (garden or terrace), modern heating with double glazing, and fiber internet connectivity.
+The five amenities that increase rent the most in Dordogne are good energy performance, parking, outdoor space, fibre internet and a clean modern kitchen.

 In our property pack covering the real estate market in Dordogne, we cover what are the best investments a landlord can make.